 As you can tell by its price, the TM Xplora plans are more similar to mid-priced competitors in the market ($30+ to $50+).
 Unlike the budget $20 to $25 ones, Tokio Marine travel insurance plans actually have decent coverage.

-That’s probably thanks to the recent upgrade.
-The TM Xplora plans now have increased limits for several claims, as well as 5 new cover categories:
+The TM Xplora plans have increased their limits for several claims over the years, as well as introduced 5 new cover categories:

 |Xplora cover categories||Enhanced coverage limits|

 |Accidental death & permanent disablement||$200,000 (Classic), $300,000 (Premier)|

 |Double indemnity for travelling in public transportation||$400,000 (Classic), $600,000 (Premier)|

 |Travel interruption (if hospitalised overseas for more than 5 days)||$3,000 (Classic), $7,000 (Premier)|